Míriam Colón

 Colon appeared on television programs from the 1960s to the 2010s, including Sanford and Son and Gunsmoke.
 She is best known as "Mama Montana", the mother of Al Pacino's title character in Scarface.
 In 2014, she received the National Medal of Arts from President Barack Obama.
+In 1993, Colón received the Obie award for her theatre career, she also received several ACE awards.
 She died of complications from a pulmonary infection on March 3, 2017.

 Early life

-Míriam (or Mírian) Colón y Quiles was born in Ponce, Puerto Rico to Teodoro Colón De Jesus and Josefa Quiles Burgos, a seamstress.
+Míriam (or Mírian) Colón y Quiles was born in Ponce, Puerto Rico to Native Puerto Rican parents, Teodoro Colón De Jesus and Josefa Quiles Burgos, a seamstress.
 In the 1940s, her parents divorced, and her mother moved the family to a public housing project called Residencial Las Casas in San Juan.
+She was an admirer of accomplished Puerto Rican actor José Ferrer.

-Colon attended Román Baldorioty de Castro High School in Old San Juan, where she took part in plays.
-Her first drama teacher, Marcos Colón (no relation) believed in her talent, and helped her gain permission to observe the students in the drama department of the University of Puerto Rico.
+Colón attended Román Baldorioty de Castro High School in Old San Juan, where she took part in plays.
+She discovered her interest in theater while performing in a school rendition of La Azotea at the age of 15.
+Her first drama teacher, Marcos Colón (no relation) believed in her talent, and helped her gain permission to observe the students in the drama department of the University of Puerto Rico (UPR).
 She was a good student in high school and was awarded scholarships to the Dramatic Workshop and Technical Institute and Lee Strasberg's Actors Studio in New York City.
 In New York, she befriended Dean Zayas, another young Puerto Rican actor and future director.

 Career

-In 1951, Colón debuted as "Lolita" in Los Peloteros (The Baseball Players), a film produced in Puerto Rico and starring Ramón "Diplo" Rivero.
+In 1951, Colón debuted as "Lolita" in Los Peloteros (The Baseball Players), a film produced by the Puerto Rican Division of Community Education (DIVEDCO) and starring Ramón "Diplo" Rivero.

+Colón travelled to New York at the age of 18 along her mother.
+There she met a Puerto Rican director named Roberto Rodríguez Suárez, who gave him a script for an adaptation of René Márquez's La Carreta.
+The play debuted in a local church, with the author in attendance.

-That year, she moved to New York City, where she was accepted by Actors Studio co-founder Elia Kazan after a single audition.
+She was accepted by Actors Studio co-founder Elia Kazan in 1953.
 She was the studio's first Puerto Rican member.

 In New York, she worked in theater and later landed a role on the soap opera Guiding Light.
 She attended a performance of René Marqués' La Carreta (The Oxcart).
 She was inspired to form the first Hispanic theater group, with the help of La Carreta's producer, Roberto Rodrígue.
 It was called "El Nuevo Círculo Dramatico".